syncfusion-content/javascript-docs/js/Grid/Cell.md

 ### Ellipsis With Tooltip

 Ellipsis will be displayed when the content overflows its column width.
-Here tooltip will be shown only for the corresponding column cells that shows ellipsis.
+Here the tooltip will be shown only for the corresponding column cells that shows ellipsis.

 N> If `clipMode` is set as `EllipsisWithTooltip`, then `tooltip` must be given.